Shiv-61/Url-Shortner/README.md

 - How redirection works in web servers
 - How URLs are stored in databases
 - How full-stack projects are structured
+- How to implement serverless Redis caching
+- How to use TTL indexes in MongoDB

 --------------------------------------------